adidahiya/scrobble-goggles/README.md

-Scrobblematic
+scrobble goggles
 ==============

-App that lets you take a photo of an album cover and scrobble it.
+It's an app that lets you take a photo of an album cover and scrobble it.
+You know, because

 Currently uses a image picker from your photo album, but this can be swapped for a camera view by changing one line of code in SCRTabViewController.